klaudhaus/lit-up/README.md

 # lit-up

-> Have you seen the light?
+> Build web apps the light way

 A quick way to get up and running with [`lit-html`](https://github.com/Polymer/lit-html) templating and a reactive data flow.